Dawid93/Tap2Defuse/README.md

 ## About

-Simple mobile game created in Unity in which the Player should tap on the greec circle before they turn red and avoid the black one.
+Simple mobile game created in Unity in which the Player should tap on the green circle before it turn into red and avoid the black ones.

 ## Difficulty settings